rkoopmann/build-and-track-sas-macros/paper.md

 ## Inline Help

-## Use Tracker
+# Tracking Use

 Some concerns with releasing a macro into the wild is that you generally don't know where it goes (who is using it), how popular it becomes (how frequently it gets called), or when it is time to retire it (when people stop using it).
 Additionally, the author of the macro often becomes its single source of support---though this burden can be lessened by providing in-line documentation, by naming parameters consistent with source variables, by using sensible default parameter values, and by sharing the macro source code for the curious.

 These concerns are most easily resolved by tracking each time a macro is called.
 Since SAS compiles a macro from source only once (subsequent calls in the same session rely on the compiled version), the tracking cannot occur at the system level.
 One integrated tracking approach is accomplished by inserting a timestamped record into a permanent data set.
 For example,

-    %macro tracker(action, description);
-    option nonotes;
-    proc sql;
+    proc sql noprint;
     insert into sasuser.tracker
       set sysuserid=upcase("&SYSUSERID")
-    , Action=upcase("&ACTION")
-    , Description=upcase("&DESCRIPTION")
+    , Action=upcase("A brief description")
-    , datetime=dhms(today(),0,0,time());
+    , Description=upcase("A detailed description of what is being tracked") , datetime=dhms(today(),0,0,time());
     quit;
-    option notes;
-    %ByeBye:;
-    %mend;

-To avoid cluttering the log with notes irrelevant to the macro, the `nonotes`/`notes` option is toggled when inserting the record into the tracker data set.
+The idea of tracking macro use _without_ using a macro seemed silly, so this static code was converted into a macro called `%TRACKER` accepting 2 parameters:

+1. Action -- a brief description of what type of action is being logged (e.g., _Login_, _Macro_).
+2. Description -- a more detailed description of the action (e.g., _Connect to server_, Name of macro being called)

-Once the main macro has been built, adding the code to trigger the tracking macro is a matter of adding three statments.
-To prepare for the tracking macro, add these two statments near the top of the macro (shortly after the `%macro xxx(...);` statement):
+Once the to-be-tracked macro has been built, adding the code to trigger the `%TRACKER` macro is a simple matter of adding three statments.
+To prepare, add these two statments near the top of the to-be-tracked macro (shortly after the `%macro xxx(...);` statement):

+    %local macro;
-    %local macro; %let macro=&SYSMACRONAME;
+    %let macro=&SYSMACRONAME;

-After any inline help that may be in the macro[^ontrackinghelp], add the following statement to trigger the tracking macro:
+After any inline help that may be in the to-be-tracked macro[^ontrackinghelp], add the following statement to trigger the `%TRACKER` macro:

     %tracker(Macro, &MACRO);

-### Client-Server Evnironments
+## Client-Server Evnironments

 At this point, in a single client environment, the tracking can stop.
 However, in a client-server environment, each client will need to push their accumulated tracker data up to a shared data set and then clear their local data set.
 Adding the following code to the `autoexec` will keep the centralized tracking data set up-to-date.